burakekici/burakekici.github.io/about.md

 ---

 ## Work
-* A software developer at [APPS Mobile][3].
+* I work as a mobile developer at [APPS Mobile][3].
-* I usually develop iOS applications.
-I also develop games on Unity3D.
+* I develop games on Unity3D and also iOS native apps.
-* I am interested in mobile technologies.

 ---